FranciscoCavazos/bitfinex-biggest-heist-forensics/README.md

 This repo focuses on forensic tracing of a **subset of 14.994 BTC linked to Francisco Cavazos’ hacked account**, following its path across wallets and seizures.

 ---
 ## ✨ Portfolio & Resume Tie-In
 - “Developed an interactive **Tableau dashboard** and supporting Python workflows tracing Bitcoin flows from the 2016 Bitfinex hack, highlighting forensic methods and data storytelling.”
 - Skills demonstrated: **Blockchain analytics, Python data prep, Tableau visualization, forensic analysis, data storytelling**.

 ---

-This repository documents the **multi-tool forensic tracing and analysis** of the 2016 Bitfinex hack — one of the largest crypto heists in history.
-Leveraging **Python, Maltego, Tableau, and ChatGPT-assisted data science**, this project reconstructs how stolen Bitcoin flowed across the blockchain, linking hacked wallets to government seizures and forensic evidence trails.

----